ECONOMIST BOOK OF THE YEAR 2017

 The world is in a mess.
 For more than a billion people, everyday life is played out against the backdrop of civil wars, military coups and failing economies.
 For them, the peaceful democracy taken for granted in the West seems an impossible pipe-dream.

 But solutions do exist - it is up to us to achieve them.
 Award-winning academic Paul Collier's vision for the future of the developing world is eye-opening, provocative and refreshingly unequivocal.

 Paul Collier is the Professor of Economics and Public Policy at the Blavatnik School of Government.
-His book, The Bottom Billion, won the Lionel Gelber Prize, the Arthur Ross Prize awarded by the Council on Foreign Relations, and the Corine Prize.
-Collier has served as Director of the Research Department of the World Bank, and he is widely regarded as one of the world's leading authorities on African development.
-His other books include The Plundered Planet and Exodus.
+He is the author of The Bottom Billion, which won the Lionel Gelber Prize and the Arthur Ross Prize awarded by the Council on Foreign Relations, The Plundered Planet, Exodus and Refuge (with Alexander Betts).
+Collier has served as Director of the Research Department of the World Bank, and consults with the German and many other governments around the world.